codeque-co/codeque/packages/vscode/README.md

 ## Query examples

 CodeQue is general purpose code search tool.
 The examples list could be endless.
 Here are some of them for you to get a glimpse of what's possible.
-Those are relatively simple, you definitely would  find some more complex during day to day work.
+Those are relatively simple, you will definitely  find some more complex during day to day work.

 > Don't know how to write a query?
 [Open an issue on GitHub](https://github.com/codeque-co/codeque/issues) !